 - Persons loitering around schools, parks and secluded areas.

 - Persons appearing to tamper with locks or secured areas.

 - Vehicles and/or individuals following mail carriers and appearing to take mail and/packages after they have been delivered.

 - Anyone forcing entry to, or tampering with a residence, business, or vehicle should be reported.

-To aid in the success of your Neighborhood Watch we have provided a suspect and vehicle description form to assist when reporting a crime.
+To aid in the success of your neighborhood watch we have provided a suspect and vehicle description form to assist when reporting a crime.
 This document can be printed and used to note key pieces of information that may enhance your capabilities to be a good witness.